nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-10-23-size_of_llcs.md

 The fact that 96% of LLCs are considered small businesses highlights the popularity of this type of business entity among entrepreneurs and small business owners.

--  85% of LLCs have no employees other than the owner.
-[Source](https://www.nolo.com/legal-encyclopedia/llc-faqs)

-Being that 85% of LLCs have no employees other than the owner suggests that many LLCs are likely to be solo ventures.

 -  55% of small businesses are home-based, which many LLCs are.
 [Source](https://www.guidantfinancial.com/small-business-trends/)

 It's worth noting that many home-based businesses are also LLCs, with 55% of small businesses being home-based according to the data we found.